Kostya Trachenko

 a Research Fellowship in Darwin College, Cambridge, and an EPSRC Advanced Research Fellowship.

 Please get in touch about a PhD project.
-My PhD students are awarded major international prizes, complete their projects in less than 3 years and receive job offers from research centers such as Cornell, Oak Ridge Lab, MIT and Kings College.
+My PhD students are awarded major international prizes, complete their projects in less than 3 years and receive job offers from Cornell, MIT, Oak Ridge Lab, Kings College and other major US, UK and international research centres.
 I enjoy working with students and received a teaching award.
-You will be doing interesting science: our work has won the top 10 Physics Breakthrough award and the EPSRC-CCP prize for "outstanding contributions to theory and modelling of condensed matter phases including liquid state theory".
+You will be doing interesting science: our work has won the top 10 Physics Breakthrough award and the CCP5 prize for "outstanding contributions to theory and modelling of condensed matter phases including liquid state theory".

 Highlights in news and media: